Frequently Asked Questions

 Q: What kind of shoes should I wear?

 Cleats will be a big advantage for the tests on the grass, specifically the 40-Yard Dash, Agility Shuttle, and Kettlebell Rope Pull.
 The mile will take place on a rubber track, so running shoes should be used for the mile.

 Q: Can a back brace/belt or other braces (knee, elbow, or ankle) be used for various events?

 Yes, there is no problem with using a brace during the competition as long as it is for injury prevention.

 The event takes places from early morning to late afternoon.
 There are a few things that could slightly alter start times, but we will do are everything possible to update all the competitors if there are any changes as we get closer to the event.
 An official email and posting to the website will be provided once the Official Start Times for each Division have been set.

 Q: Are we allowed to make changes with team members’ registrations?
-I had to replace a couple of team members due to unavoidable circumstances.

 Q: How long does it take to go through all tests?

 This all depends on the size of your division and conditions of the day.
 You should expect to be on the field for at least one hour and up to two hours if you are competing in a larger division like the 20s, 30s, 40s or Team Division.

 Q: What is the order of events?
 How much time do you usually have between events?